5 Things No One Will Tell You About Owning Plantation Shutters

 For example, did you know the shutter wood that makes up the foundation of your shutters is cut and stored for 6 months?

 Well, this period allows the wood to settle.
-From here it can be be dried in a controlled facility and then sent to manufacturing.
+From here it can be be dried in a controlled facility before being sent to manufacturing.

-Interestingly, the drying process is set to the specifications of the destined country.
-In turn, this reduces the chance of the frame warping or twisting.
+Just to note too, the drying process is set to the specifications of the destined country.
+Which in turn, reduces the chance of the shutter frame warping or twisting at any point.

 Holding the shutter tilt rods together are the staples.
 But again these are not your standard staples.
 Instead they are marine grade stainless steel staples.
 Which when combined with a bonding agent, will guarantee your shutters stay firm and robust for years.